Employment Rights Bill Act Timeline

-Our Employment Team have set out all of the latest developments for you, so you can keep on top of the Bill and how it progresses over time.
+Our Employment Team have set out all of the latest developments for you, so you can keep on top of the Act and what it means for your businesses.
+You can use our tracker to see how the Employment Rights Act evolved, as well as when its provisions are likely to come into effect.

 10 October 2024 - The Bill is presented to the House of Commons